 Offers 5 acres full of rides and attractions like the Bank Heist Laser Challenge: Crack The Code, where you and your kids can race across a bunch of lasers to break as many beams as possible before time runs out.
 You can also do something relaxing and play miniature golf at Pirates Bounty, or you can play video games at the arcades until your fingers go numb.
 But if you want something that’s way more thrilling, then take advantage of the coaster rides like El Loco, which provides a 1.5 vertical-G experience, as the coaster turns, ascends 90 feet and drops.
 You can also speed through The Adventuredome at 55 mph on the Canyon Blaster.
 And if you’re feeling daring, try a little crash course on the Canyon Cars bumper cars ride.
 And if you think you can handle it, then head for the Sling Shot premium ride.
 It’ll shoot you up the tower at 4G speeds and then bring you down at shocking speeds that will make you feel like your heart is now residing on your throat.
 See?
 That’s how you completely erase the word “boring” from your kids’ vocabulary!

-A great way to have fun and scream your lungs out as you fly through downtown Vegas.
+A great way to have fun for 72 Hours in Las Vegas is by screaming your lungs out as you fly through downtown Vegas.
 The question is, would you like to choose Voodoo Zipline or SlotZilla as your venturesome things to do with kids in Las Vegas?
 Both sound positively scary, and if you want to be clipped at the waist while you zipline across, you and the family should opt for the latter, but if you don’t mind being clipped from the back and zipline sort of head first, then try the Voodoo Zipline.
 Things to do With Kids in Las Vegas

 This ginormous Ferris wheel located on the Las Vegas Strip and it’s not your typical amusement park ride either.
 For starters, each compartment is air-conditioned and you get to enjoy the beautiful Las Vegas skyline day or night during the 30 minutes it takes to spin a full circle.
 As a grown-up, you can order a drink with a kick to it, but kids can order soft drinks as well.